-Employees who are required to pay the city of Wilmington wage tax due to working in the City of Wilmington shall receive a supplement as described below as long as they continue to be subject to the City Wage Tax.
-The supplements shall be paid in equal installments over the school year:
+All teachers who are required to pay the city of Wilmington wage tax due to working in the City of Wilmington shall receive a supplement to cover the total cost of the city wage tax as long as they continue to be subject to the City Wage Tax and covered by this agreement

-Salary of \$11,999 or less: \$75.00 Salary of \$12,000 to \$19,999: \$150.00 Salary of \$20,000 to \$27,999: \$250.00 Salary of \$28,000 or more: \$350.00
+Salary of \$11,999 or less: \$75.00 Salary of \$12,000to \$19,999: \$150.00 Salary of \$28,000 or more: \$350.00

-25:12 The Board agrees that the District will allocate local funds each school year for tuition reimbursement for CEA bargaining unit members.
-The District shall allocate \$75,000 of local funds per school year for all eligible participants as follows:
+The Board agrees that the District will allocate local funds each school year for tuition reimbursement for CEA bargaining unit members.
+The District shall allocate \$100,000 of local funds per school year for all eligible participants as follows:

-25% of the total allocation shall be for reimbursement of summer semester courses; 25% of the total allocation shall be for reimbursement of fall semester courses; 25% of the total allocation shall be for reimbursement of winter semester courses; 25% of the total allocation shall be for reimbursement of spring semester course.
+50% of the total allocation shall be for reimbursement of summer semester courses; 25% of the total allocation shall be for reimbursement of fall semester courses; 25% of the total allocation shall be for reimbursement of winter and spring semester course.